We are a small family business run by Toby, Mylo, Jacki and Graeme and trusty dog Barnacle.

 We are now starting to manage areas of the woodland.
 Trees are being cut down around the camp area to create pitches, paths are being reopened and mown and ponds are being created.
 The new light – made by the felling of some trees – and the maintenance of paths has led to new light rich habitats that encourage flowers and flying insects.

 The woodland, when not being a temporary home for campers, is a working woodland.
-David is a coppice worker and manages the woodland for both wildlife and as a commercial venture making a variety of products ranging from charcoal to hand carved wooden spoons.
+Mylo is an arborist and manages the woodland for both wildlife and as a commercial venture making a variety of products ranging from charcoal to hand carved wooden spoons.
 We firmly believe that woodlands can be managed without the need for grant funding – that a mosaic of woodland enterprises (camping forming a crucial part of this) can not only improve the health of the woodland but also sustain those involved in its management.

 We strongly encourage campers to make the most of this beautiful working woodland.
 To wander amongst the trees and through the moors looking for the abundant wildlife or finding a moment of solitude in a hidden glade.
 Enjoy!